Samasource/sama-cli/README.md

 ## Installation

-Sama CLI is available for macOS, and Windows.
+Sama CLI is available for macOS, Windows, and Linux.

 ### macOS